Wednesday, January 7, 2026

 Be careful about discussing living persons.
 If you are trying to get in contact with living relatives, I suggest you post your question without giving much private information.
 Stick to the information that might be found in a public phone-, or address books.
 Ask people to respond through email or private message.
 If you are able to answer a question like that, you should respond in the same way.
 You can post a message in the group to tell them you send them a message.

 Remember; The only stupid questions there are, are those that are never asked.
-Don’t be afraid of participating in online genealogy forums.
+Don’t be afraid of participating in online genealogy forums and always ask questions in online forums; it is how you learn best.

 I hope you find this information useful.
 Don’t hesitate to contact me if you have questions or comments on this topic.
 There may be things that should be added or things that need clarification.
 Go to contact and send me a word.
 I am also happy to try to help you out with your Norwegian genealogy.